Home / Recipes / Popular / Bread & Yeast Breads / Pandoro Italian Christmas Cake

 Start by making the biga:

-In a small bowl sprinkle the yeast on top of the water, let it sit for about 5 minutes, stir it together, then add the flour and form a smooth dough.
-Place the dough back in the bowl and let it rise in a warm draft free area for about 1-2 hours or doubled in bulk.
+In a small bowl sprinkle the yeast on top of the water, let it sit, stir it together, then add the flour and form a smooth dough.
+Place the dough back in the bowl and let it rise in a warm draft free area until doubled in bulk.

 making the biga before and after rising in a white bowl